-Figure 1: Photograph of 7001-09 Greenhill Road property from the nomination.
+Figure 2: Photograph of 7001-09 Greenhill Road property from the nomination.

-Figure 2: Historic photograph, c.
+Figure 3: Historic photograph, c.
 1918-19, of 6953 and 7001-09 Greenhill Road properties from the nomination.

-Figure 3: The subject property is located on Greenhill Road near City Avenue in the Overbrook neighborhood.
+Figure 4: The subject properties are located on Greenhill Road near City Avenue in the Overbrook neighborhood.